1. Home

 When thrifting, it’s more common to come across smaller scale pieces of art such as this vintage barn on a wooden plaque.
 These are wonderful items to purchase because they can be used in many areas of your home, especially those little nooks where you don’t know what to put in it but need something small!

 This type of art decor will also be priced much lower.
 I paid $1.00 for this item a few years ago.
-This Fall, I have it styled on a skinny shelf in my entryway with other small decor items like a velvet pumpkin and a faux maroon stem.
+This fall, I have it styled on a skinny shelf in my entryway with other small decor items like a velvet pumpkin and a faux maroon stem.

 thrifted country artwork on a shelf in an entry for Fall decor

-On a Picture Rail.
+4. Style Thrifted Art On a Picture Rail.

 Another idea for displaying thrifted art is to utilize a picture rail.
 Simply put, picture rails allow you to display many pieces in a creative way without sacrificing floor space.